LLM4Delay: Flight Delay Prediction via Cross-Modality Adaptation of Large Language Models and Aircraft Trajectory Representation: Introduction

 \section{Introduction}

-The volume of air traffic grows in parallel with economic development.
-This growth can result in traffic density that exceeds the capacity of current air traffic management (ATM) systems, compromising both safety and operational efficiency \cite{TBO, LpezLago2019}.
-Such inefficiencies lead to flight delays that increase airline operating costs, burden airport coordination, disrupt passenger itineraries, and create network-wide ripple effects.
-The Federal Aviation Administration (FAA) defines delay as the excess time duration incurred during flight operations.
-These delays are categorized into five operational phases, namely gate delay, taxi-out delay, en-route delay, terminal delay, and taxi-in delay \cite{Mueller2002}.
-Delays can also be classified by cause, including carrier delays, weather delays, security delays, and airspace-related delays \cite{Khanal2025}.
-The delays across operational phases and causes originate from different parts of the ATM system.
-Understanding relevant factors is essential for accurate, phase-specific delay prediction.
-This study focuses on delays after the terminal phase, which are of particular interest to air traffic controllers (ATCs), as monitoring and mitigating delays within this phase is their direct responsibility.
+The volume of air traffic grows in parallel with economic development, and can result in traffic density that exceeds the capacity of current air traffic management (ATM) systems, compromising both safety and operational efficiency~\cite{TBO, LpezLago2019}.
+The Federal Aviation Administration (FAA) defines delay as excess time incurred during flight operations and categorizes it into five phases: gate, taxi-out, en-route, terminal, and taxi-in~\cite{Mueller2002}.
+Delays can also be classified by cause, including carrier, weather, security, and airspace-related factors~\cite{Khanal2025}, with delays across phases and causes originating from different parts of the ATM system, each influenced by distinct factors.
+This paper focuses on delays after the terminal phase, of particular interest to air traffic controllers (ATCs) both as their direct operational responsibility and because updated arrival delay estimates facilitate coordination of post-landing ground services.
+ATCs monitor and integrate information across multiple modalities: textual information (flight schedules, weather reports, operational notices) provides operational context, while trajectory data captures aircraft movement, with multiple trajectories reflecting congestion.
+Integrating these contexts is essential for estimating delays based on their underlying causes.
+Although human-interpretable, such large-scale multimodal inference remains challenging for ATCs, motivating the development of predictive models.

-In ATM operations, the ATCs monitor trajectory data and textual aeronautical information, which belong to different modalities.
-Although these data are comprehensible and human-interpretable, managing, inferring, and making decisions from large volumes of such multimodal information can still be overwhelming for ATCs.
-The growing public availability of large-scale aviation data has enabled the development of data-driven models to assist ATCs in these tasks, enhancing autonomy while preserving effective human-machine interaction.
-Textual information, such as flight schedules, weather reports, and temporary operational notices, provides essential context for aviation operations and is nowadays accessible via many public databases.
-Aircraft trajectory data, which describes aircraft movement and operational behavior within controlled airspace, can be extracted from recorded Automatic Dependent Surveillance-Broadcast (ADS-B) databases.
-Integrating and understanding these contexts is important for capturing potential delay-related factors in the airspace.